jordandeklerk/pyloo/README.rst

    :target: https://www.python.org/
    :alt: Python version

-**pyloo** is a framework-agnostic Python package providing efficient approximate leave-one-out cross-validation (LOO-CV) for fitted Bayesian models.
+**pyloo** is a framework-agnostic Python package providing efficient approximate leave-one-out cross-validation (LOO-CV) for Bayesian models, with advanced features for PyMC models.
 This package has an R twin `loo <https://github.com/stan-dev/loo>`_.

 .. warning::
    This project is in active development and not all features from the R package have been implemented yet.
 While the core functionality is available, some advanced features are still being developed.